Chris Riley (priest): Attitude towards gambling

 In the decade from 2000 to 2009, Youth Off The Streets received $3.5 million in donations from the Australian gambling industry, particularly poker machines.

 Riley lobbied against the taxation of gambling, stating that "the Government won't fund services like mine and are now also attacking the revenues that we previously did have available".
 With respect to his position on the effect of gambling on society, in 2003 he stated in a radio interview, "I acknowledge that the great problem facing the community is people who are addicted to gambling and I call for the clubs to put in place systems and supports to help people fight this addiction."

 In December 2011, it was revealed that Riley had lent his name in support of a campaign by Clubs Australia against proposed mandatory precommitment limits for poker machines.
 Riley expressed his concern saying that a better way to tackle problem gambling was treatment and counselling, not legislation.

 Illness and death

 On 3 April 2021, the Sydney Morning Herald reported that Riley was gravely ill with a variety of ailments.
+His condition included Alzheimer's and diabetes.

 Riley died on 31 July 2025 at the age of 70.